-- Provide a free, welcoming space for your group to meet on a regular basis.
-Contact your library to book a free space.
+- Provide a free, welcoming and private space for your group to meet and discuss books on a regular basis.
+Contact your local library to book a space.

 - Set you up with a free, special library account so you can borrow more books.

-- Publish your meeting dates on your library page and your library manager can pass on details about the next book you’re reading.
+- Publish your meeting dates on your local library page, and the library manager can pass on details about the next book you’re reading.

 Setting up a group checklist

-- Consider who will attend the reading group - you could advertise
+- Who will attend the reading group - you could advertise

-for members, or keep it to friends, colleagues, family and friends of
+for members, or keep it to a small group of friends.

-- Confirm where the group will meet - some groups meet at the same
+- Where the group will meet - some groups meet at the same

 venue every month, others ask its members to take turns to host the